How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Location and Call: Display your organization’s address and phone number.
 Users will be able to click the number and call you directly.

-Ad extensions provide users with more ways to interact with your cause, so use them for your ads.
+Ad extensions give users with more ways to interact with your cause.
 Note that your ad extensions won’t always show up with your ads.
 Instead, Google will show them when the extension (or combination of extensions) is expected to improve the ad’s performance and when your ad’s position and Ad Rank are high enough to show extensions.
-Your best bet is to include the most relevant ones for your ads, increasing the likelihood that they’ll be displayed.

 Here are the basic rules you’ll need to follow to ensure your website adheres to Google’s basic eligibility guidelines:

 Following these basic compliance regulations will help keep your Google Grant account compliant.
-However, there’s much more your nonprofit should do to optimize your Google Grant account fully.

 Let A Google Grants Professional Optimize Your Google Grant Account.

 Working with a professional agency can take the weight off your shoulders when it comes to optimizing a Google Grant account.
-Professionals provide tailored services that help you set up and actively manage your Google Ad Grants account as efficiently as possible.
+Professionals provide tailored services that help you set up and manage your Google Ad Grants account as efficiently as possible.

 Here at Getting Attention, we strive to help nonprofits make the most of their grant money every month.
 We make the process simple and easy to understand from completing your application to tracking your data.
 Our services include: